Exercise in a Box is an online tool from the National Cyber Security Centre which helps organisations test and practise their response to a cyber…

-A free, 90 minute non technical workshop which helps organisations find out how resilient they are to cyber attacks and practise their response in a safe environment.
+A free, 90-minute non-technical workshop which helps organisations find out how resilient they are to cyber attacks and practise their response in a safe environment.

 It is important to understand both the benefits and the additional cyber security risks that home and remote working can bring to an organisation.
 Many of us have had to move to 100% remote working having never done it before due to COVID-19, which has created the potential that your organisation’s IT services will be accessible to people other than your remote workforce.
 Additional sudden requirements and demand on infrastructure could increase your organisation’s attack surface, providing attackers with more potential avenues to exploit.
+More details here.

 “The SBRC Ethical Hacking team’s partnership with NCSC delivers, informative, actionable and real-world based cyber scenarios that are incredibly useful for a range of roles in any organisation.
 NHS Scotland NSS will be exploring these scenarios to identify gaps in our prevent, detect and response processes and procedures and to engage other areas of our business on cyber matters.
 What we like most about it, is the non-technical nature of the materials – literally anyone in your organisation will find value in taking part in these scenarios.”Scott Barnett – Head of Information and Cyber Security, NHS NSS